frankframework/frank-manual/docs/source/testing/testing.rst

 Larva and Ladybug can be found as follows:

 * Open the Frank console in your webbrowser.
 If you have a configuration named "yourconfig" then go to http://your-server/yourConfig/iaf/gui.
-* In the left-hand menu, double-click "Testing" as shown:
+* In the left-hand menu, click "Testing" as shown:

   .. image:: frankConsoleFindTestTools.jpg